D-McDougall/npc_maker/docs/genetics.md

 Genetic algorithms execute in isolated computer processes and communicate over the standard IO channels, which are encoded in UTF-8 unless otherwise stated.

+## Command Line Invocation ##

+Genetic programs are totally specified by their command line invocation.
+Both the program name and its arguments are considered part of the algorithm's identity.

+TODO: pass env spec and body type into here?

 ## Standard Input Channel ##

 Genetic algorithms receive commands over standard input.
 Genetic algorithms